Cable cars, Castles and Cake: 24 Hrs with an Innsbruck Card

 It’s hard to see any city in the world in 24 hours and really do it justice.
 But if your time and budget are limited some are definitely easier than others.
 We got a flavour of the city of Innsbruck over 24 hours between extreme adventure activities in Ötztal and Zillertal.
-Our secret weapon, and an adventure in itself, was the unusually good value Innsbruck City Card.
-If you want to know what to see in Innsbruck Austria, follow this itinerary and see how much castle, cable car, culture and cake you can pack into 24 hours.
+Our secret weapon, and an adventure in itself, was the unusually good value Innsbruck Card.
+If you want to know what to see in Innsbruck Austria, follow this itinerary.
+You’ll be surprised how much castle, cable car, culture and cake you can pack into 24 hours.
 Here’s our Innsbruck itinerary for 24 hours in the city..

 Innsbruck is one of those rare cities that manages to feel uncrowded and unpolluted.
 This is possibly down to its healthy mix of culture and the outdoors, and its open vista with easily accessible mountains and the pretty river Inn that runs through the valley.
 As a tourist you can pretty much cover the main monuments on foot.
 But with a long imperial history, an established museum route and plenty of outdoor trails, there’s a lot to do.
-That’s where the Innsbruck City Card came into its own for us.
+That’s where the Innsbruck Card came into its own for us.
 Unlike some other European city passes that only offer discounted experiences, once you’ve bought it the Innsbruck City Card gives you free transport and free entry to selected attractions, including some big ticket items.
-Here’s what we managed to pack into 24 hours in Innsbruck.
+Here’s our Innsbruck itinerary for 24 hours in this Austrian city.

 The crack of lightning is so loud I jump and squeal like a five year old.
 A storm is always so much more intense when you are right in the middle of it.
 Innsbruck, the pastel shaded Austrian City that earlier spread itself before us like a baby blanket, is now obliterated by layers of dark cloud, woven through tightly with rain.
 I wonder how the creatures are coping in the Alpine zoo just above us; the highest altitude zoo in Europe.
 They’re probably more used to this changing feast of weather than I am.
 Tirol is one of those places where you think the rain will never stop and then an hour later you are sitting under a sun shade with an ice cream.